KhronosGroup/OpenXR-Tutorials/tutorial/5-extensions.rst

 	:end-before: XR_DOCS_TAG_END_ResizeLeyerDepthInfos
 	:dedent: 8

-After we have filled out the ``XrCompositionLayerProjectionView`` structure, we fill out the ``XrCompositionLayerDepthInfoKHR`` structure and by using the ``XrCompositionLayerProjectionView::next`` pointer we chain the two structures together.
+After we have filled out the :openxr_ref:`XrCompositionLayerProjectionView` structure, we fill out the :openxr_ref:`XrCompositionLayerDepthInfoKHR` structure and by using the :openxr_ref:`XrCompositionLayerProjectionView` ``::next`` pointer we chain the two structures together.
 This submits the depth and the color image together for use by the XR compositor.

 .. literalinclude:: ../Chapter5/main.cpp
 	:language: cpp